 {% endmacro %}

-After defining the macro function, calling it is very simple.
-Suppose we have aarchivesList, needs to be displayed in a uniform card form.
+After defining the macro function, it is very simple to call it.
+Suppose we have aarchivesList, needs to be displayed in a uniform card format:

 {% for item in archives %}